romanowski/hoarder/README.md

 addSbtPlugin("com.github.romanowski" % "hoarder" % "1.0-SNAPSHOT")
 ```

-Hoarder does not have stable release so far and you can track progress [for sbt 0.13.x](https://github.com/romanowski/hoarder/milestone/1) and [and 1.0.x](https://github.com/romanowski/hoarder/milestone/2)
+Hoarder does not have stable release so far and you can track progress for sbt [0.13.x](https://github.com/romanowski/hoarder/milestone/1) and [1.0.x](https://github.com/romanowski/hoarder/milestone/2)

 ## Integration with you project